edmundwsy/RAST_corridor_planning/README.md

 - solid line represents communication via ros message
 - large yellow box represents namespace
 - each subgraph inside the large box represents a individual package with its own test samples.
 Main functionalities should be encapsulated in `.h` or `.hpp` files.
+- The communication of cooperative agents is relied on trajectory boardcasting via `/boardcast_traj`

 ```mermaid
 graph TD